MicrosoftDocs/visualstudio-docs/docs/code-quality/demo-sample.md

 7. In the **Name** box, type **Bug.cpp** and then click **Add**.

-8. Copy the following code and paste it into the *Bug.cpp* file in the Visual Studio editor.
+8. Copy the following code and paste it into the *Bug.cpp* file in the editor.

     ```cpp
     #include <stdlib.h>